alessandrodorazio/tchurymail/README.md

 1. Set mail variables in .env
 2. Run `php artisan migrate --seed`
+3. Run `php artisan storage:link`
-3. Start the server
+4. Start the server
-4. Do a POST request to /api/login with admin@admin.com / password in order to get the API token
+5. Do a POST request to /api/login with admin@admin.com / password in order to get the API token

 ## Usage